senotrusov/file-digests/README.md

 It will also help you to find issues with your storage: silent data corruption, bitflips/bitrot, bad blocks, other hardware or software faults.

+You could use this utility to veryfy that restore from your backup was sucsessful.

 It can show a list of duplicate files as well.

 It is a CLI utility, written on Ruby.
 It's cross-platform (Linux/UNIX/Windows/macOS).
 It's tested to run on Ubuntu 20.04, Windows 10, and macOS Catalina.